Graduate Collaboration Grants

 Beginning in 2014, the Arts, Science + Culture Graduate Collaboration Grant program initiated a partnership with the School of the Art Institute of Chicago (SAIC) and yearly supports 2-3 teams that bring together MFA candidates from SAIC with graduate students in the sciences or social sciences at UChicago.

-• Each group may consist of two or three graduate students, with at least one in the arts/humanities and one from the sciences, who work together over the course of five months to investigate a subject from the perspectives offered by each of their disciplines.
-Projects will be conducted from December 2023 through May 2024, with a public presentation scheduled at the end of the academic year.
+Each group may consist of two or three graduate students, with at least one in the arts/humanities and one from the sciences, who work together over the course of five months to investigate a subject from the perspectives offered by each of their disciplines.
+Projects will be conducted from December 2024 through May 2025, with a public presentation scheduled at the end of the academic year.
 The projects may take the form of a publishable paper, photographic documentation, film, music score, performance, theater piece, exhibition, documented research experiment, or another agreed-upon format.
 Proposals will be reviewed and selected in November.

 Each applicant of each group must have an endorsement by a faculty member.
 UChicago students must be supported by a UChicago full-time faculty member and SAIC students must be supported by a SAIC full-time faculty member.
 These faculty members will serve as advisers to the grantees over the course of the grant period.